About

 Becoming part of the place

 A new practice in Warrenton inherits no community history.
 The relationships that older institutions in Fauquier County have built across decades, the school partnerships, the equestrian community ties, the Sunday morning recognitions at local churches, the quiet support for hometown causes, are not transferable.
 They have to be earned, one event and one season at a time.
-We are honest about that on this page because we believe the alternative, claiming community involvement that has not yet been built, is a small dishonesty that contradicts everything this practice stands for.
+You will find honesty about that on this page, because the alternative, claiming community involvement that has not yet been built, is a small dishonesty that contradicts everything this practice stands for.

-The work of becoming part of the fabric of a place is slow work, and we are content with that pace.
-What follows on this page is a description of where we intend to invest the practice's community presence, the institutions we hope to support, and the partnerships we are actively developing.
-As real work is done, this page will be updated to reflect what has actually happened, not what we hoped would happen.
+The work of becoming part of the fabric of a place is slow work, and that pace is welcome here.
+What follows on this page is a description of where the practice intends to invest its community presence, the institutions on the list to support, and the partnerships actively in development.
+As real work is done, you can expect to see this page updated to reflect what has actually happened, not what was hoped for.

 Fauquier County schools

 The most natural place for a dental practice to invest in a community is in its schools.
 Children who develop a positive early relationship with dentistry carry that relationship into adulthood, and the inverse is equally true.
-We are building toward a regular presence in the Fauquier County Public Schools, with an initial focus on the elementary schools nearest to our Warrenton location, Warrenton's elementary schools first, and out from there as we have capacity.
+The plan is to build a regular presence in the Fauquier County Public Schools, with an initial focus on the elementary schools nearest to your Warrenton neighborhood, Warrenton's elementary schools first, and out from there as capacity allows.

 The traditional dental school visit during Children's Dental Health Month in February is the obvious starting point, classroom presentations, oral health materials sent home, and the small giveaways that stick in young memories.
 Private schools, parochial schools, and the homeschool community in Fauquier County are equally welcomed in this work.
-Inquiries from teachers, school nurses, and PTAs reach us directly through our website contact form.
+If you are a teacher, school nurse, or PTA volunteer, your inquiry can come directly through the website contact form.

 The Warrenton Horse Show and the equestrian community